ordinaryexperts/terraform-aws-static-website-with-cicd/README.md

 Use this value as the input for the `code_star_connection_arn` variable in the Terraform module code.

-Also, when using GitHub or Bitbucket, the value for the `code_commit_repo_name` should be the "full repository id" as specified in the [AWS CodePipeline documentation for CodeStar](https://docs.aws.amazon.com/codepipeline/latest/userguide/action-reference-CodestarConnectionSource.html).
+Also, when using GitHub or Bitbucket, the value for the `repo_name` should be the "full repository id" as specified in the [AWS CodePipeline documentation for CodeStar](https://docs.aws.amazon.com/codepipeline/latest/userguide/action-reference-CodestarConnectionSource.html).
 This value should take the form `some-user/my-repo`, or `ordinaryexperts/terraform-aws-static-website-with-cicd` for this GitHub project.

 ## Known Issues / Limitations